yazpik/SelfHosted-K8s-Lab/upgrade_cluster.md

 ### Kubelet and Kubeproxy
 #### Another important note here
 Official CoreOS documentation, consider the kubelet as a daemonset, but is no longer deployed that way.
-Is needed to edit to edit the kubelet systemd unit to use the next version in the envrionment file, it's a manual process and need to be done on all the nodes that runs the kubelet, see issue [#448](https://github.com/coreos/matchbox/issues/448)
+Is needed to edit the kubelet systemd unit to use the next version in the envrionment file, it's a manual process and need to be done on all the nodes that runs the kubelet, see issue [#448](https://github.com/coreos/matchbox/issues/448)

 Check kubelet and kubeproxy running on hosts
 ```